Exploring Manila in One Day: An Itinerary

 5. Shop in Malate

 If you go further north along Roxas Boulevard, you will reach Malate, a busy commercial area in Manila.
 Shops here are open until 9 to 10 PM.
-Places like Harrison Plaza, Shopwise, and BLGT are all located here in clusters, so shop to your heart’s content.
+Places like Harrison Plaza, Shopwise, and BLGT are located in clusters, so shop to your heart’s content.
 Larger malls include Robinsons Place Manila and Holler Mall.
-After shopping, you can party all night in Manila‘s Malate district.
+After shopping, you can party all night in Manila’s Malate district.

 - If you plan to get a kalesa ride earlier than suggested here, avoid getting one when you are in Intramuros.
 The kalesa drivers will charge you more if you get one in Intramuros compared to when you get one in Ermita.

 - Manila is busy all year round, so there are no particular months to avoid when it comes to tourist influx.
 The season is that something you should consider more.
-The Philippines has two seasons: the wet and dry.
+The Philippines has two seasons: wet and dry.
 If you plan to have a bright and sunny walking tour, come visit during the months of December to early June.

 - Make sure to bring water with you.
 Manila is generally hot except during December and January, so do not forget to bring water or a fan to stay cool and hydrated.